-Sinus congestion is a miserable condition that people with asthma know too well.
+Sinus congestion is a miserable condition that people with asthma know all too well.
 Thankfully, not only can oregano tea help your asthma symptoms, but it may help your congestion, too.

 At this point, there is no clinical research to suggest that oregano can help clear the sinuses, but there is plenty of anecdotal evidence.
-And, oregano oil is both antibacterial, antifungal and anti-inflammatory.
+And oregano oil is both antibacterial, antifungal and anti-inflammatory.
 This suggests that it may help with sinus congestion, as so many people believe it does.